eShine Boat Care

 Comments from Eric from Edmonton (May 2007)

 Coming back with the boat you will need bill of sale (boat and trailer separately) and title (boat, trailer).
 Run VIN number of trailer with Transport Canada or RIV before purchasing (1-888-848-8240).
 Also compliance labels on trailers.
-As for a license plate to transport a new boat, you're allowed to drive with it unregistered in the U.S. for 30 days.
+As for a licence plate to transport a new boat, you're allowed to drive with it unregistered in the U.S. for 30 days.
 The trailer cannot be registered in Canada until after you pay RIV $209 at border and take in [to a Canadian Tire] for inspection.
 Last part is paying the GST and PST at Customs - they take almost anything for payment there.
 RIV does not require recall clearance letters any more.
 Hope this helps.

 Comments from a boater (June 2007)

 Called RIV, but they said they don't deal with boats, to call Transport Canada.
 Transport told me to call Service Canada Center.
-Service Canada transfered me to Boating Safety.
+Service Canada transferred me to Boating Safety.
 Boating Safety said to print forms off the website and mail in with pictures of the boat, but they do not deal with trailers.
 Bought a local boat instead.

 Comments from a boater (July 2007)